zacharyelston/RedmineMCP/DEVELOPER-GUIDE.md

 - Ask for help early when stuck, don't waste time on solved problems
 - Share knowledge and lessons learned with the team

+## Anti-Patterns to Avoid

+1. **Over-Engineering**: Don't create complex solutions when simple ones will do
+   - Example: Writing a custom wrapper script around Docker commands when direct Docker commands work fine
+   - Better approach: Document the Docker commands to use and their parameters

+2. **Not Invented Here Syndrome**: Avoid recreating tools that already exist
+   - Example: Writing a custom test runner instead of using pytest
+   - Better approach: Configure existing tools to meet your specific needs

+3. **Too Many Dependencies**: Beware of adding numerous external libraries
+   - Example: Adding multiple specialized libraries for simple tasks
+   - Better approach: Use the standard library when it suffices; only add dependencies for complex functionality

+4. **Obscured Documentation**: Avoid burying important procedures in code
+   - Example: Creating complex automation that's hard to understand and maintain
+   - Better approach: Document procedures clearly and automate only what's repeatedly used

 ## Conclusion

 Following this process ensures our development efforts are: